 5. Never perform a file transfer protocol (FTP) transaction over a public Wi-Fi.

 Avoid downloading or dumping data to and from unsecured sources.
 Avoid using any other protocols that transfer data in an unsecured manner unless you have a VPN established.
-You can consider using secure FTP (File Transfer Protocol), which would encrypt your session.
+You can consider using secure FTP (File Transfer Protocol, which would encrypt your session.
 For email client programs, make sure to verify that you are using an SSL (Secure Sockets Layer) for IMAP, POP3, and SMTP server connections.

 6. Secure Protection from Malware and Cyber Attacks

 You need to have total security protection for all your devices and computers and keep your anti-malware software updated automatically.
 Bitdefender, Norton Anti-virus, and McAfee are top three of the best anti-malware software out in the market this 2020.
 Most anti-malware software protects up to five or more devices so the whole family can be protected, so make sure you choose the one that’s most fitting to you and your family.
-Be in the know of how antivirus software works, and why you need to have one.

 7. Use a VPN (Virtual Private Network)